 A good rule is that if it’s too hot for you to be comfortable, your electronics feel the same way.
 Keep your gear nice and cool.
 Excessive heat is the kiss of death to your laptop, so try to avoid it at all costs.

 Other than obvious things like working indoors or in the shade, one of the easiest ways to prevent your laptop from overheating is proper ventilation.
-Check that all of the vents, both intake and exhaust, are free from dust and dirt, and don’t have anything obstructing them.
+Check that all of the vents are free from dust and dirt, and don’t have anything obstructing them.

 These vents tend to be on the sides of your laptop (though sometimes, inexplicably, they are on the bottom), and need to have good airflow at all times.